 If there is no express provision, the general rule is that a very serious breach by one party will allow the other party to choose whether or not to end the contract.

 To be serious, the breach would have to be either:

-- a breach of any term that has very serious consequences - that is, the effect of the breach must substantially deprive the innocent party of what was intended to be obtained under the contract
+- a breach of any term that has very serious consequences - that is, the effect of the breach must substantially deprive the innocent party of what was intended to be obtained under the contract; or

-If the other party's breach is very serious, you can end the contract, but you do not have to.
-You can choose to go on with the contract, and still keep your right to claim damages (compensation).
-If you decide to end the contract, you should tell the other party immediately.
+If the other party's breach is very serious, the person affected can choose to go on with the contract (and still potentially keep their right to claim damages), or end the contract.
+If the contract is terminated, the other party should be advised immediately.

 The party in breach of contract can be ordered to compensate the innocent party for losses caused by the breach.
-Damages are awarded to put the innocent party in the position she or he would have been in had the contract been properly performed.
-For example, the party in breach may be ordered to reimburse money the claimant has had to pay as a result of the breach and possibly profits that would have been made had the contract been properly performed.
+Damages are awarded to put the innocent party in the position they would have been in had the contract been properly performed.

-Usually a contract does not say how much the damages will be.
-In that case, unless the parties are able to agree about it, it is up to the court to decide.
+In some instances a contract may specify how much the damages are for a breach of the contract - see Penalty Clauses below.
+In other cases, unless the parties are able to agree about the quantum of damages, it is up to the court to decide.
 The party claiming damages must prove to the court the amount of the loss and the fact that the loss was caused by the breach.
-He or she must also prove that the loss is reasonably closely linked to the breach (that is, it is not 'too remote').
+They must also prove that the loss is reasonably closely linked to the breach (that is, it is not too remote).